ICPC-TUM/website/content/history/2016/Winter16.md

 #Wintercontest 2016

 As every year, the Wintercontest 2016 was once again organized by the team from FAU, which prepared a total of 12 problems this year.
-As a special treat, almost all problems on this years problem set were Star Wars themed and covered important topics such as how long R2-D2 will sing, how to sabotage battledroid productions efficiently and how to rescue people from inside a giant worm.
+As a special treat, almost all problems on this year's problem set were Star Wars themed and covered important topics such as how long R2-D2 will sing, how to sabotage battledroid productions efficiently and how to rescue people from inside a giant worm.

 Although the weather was very lovely with 13 °C and almost no clouds in the sky, almost 60 students from TUM showed up to spend their saturday afternoon competing and eating unhealthy (yet delicious) pizza and snacks.
-In total 60 teams from all over Germany, 19 of which were from TUM, as well as one team from Iceland took part in the competition.
+In total, 60 teams from all over Germany, 19 of which were from TUM, as well as one team from Iceland took part in the competition.
 After 5 hours of heavy coding and thinking the scoreboard was unveiled and the winner was team "viRUs" from Iceland with 11 solved problems.
 The best TUM team "↓below us are bots↓" took 6th place with a total of 8 solved problems.

 ##Results